kumarlabgit/ESL-PSC/README.md

 The GUI requires **PySide6** on top of other ESL-PSC requirements (`biopython`, `numpy`, `pandas`, `matplotlib`, `seaborn`).
 The `requirements-gui.txt` file lists everything you need.

-Feedback on the beta is welcome!
+Feedback on the GUI is welcome!
 Please open an issue on the [GitHub repository](https://github.com/John-Allard/ESL-PSC/issues) if you have any questions or suggestions.

 ### Stand-alone packaged applications ###

-Pre-built binaries for macOS and Windows are available on the [GitHub Releases page](https://github.com/kumarlabgit/ESL-PSC/releases/tag/v2.3.0).
+Pre-built binaries for macOS and Windows are available on the [GitHub Releases page](https://github.com/kumarlabgit/ESL-PSC/releases).
 The GUI package runs the app directly.
-We also publish a toolkit package containing CLI tools (`esl-psc`, `esl-psc-pairs`, `site-counter`, `esl-psc-plot`) for terminal use.
+We also publish a toolkit package for terminal use centered on `esl-psc` with subcommands (`pairs`, `site-counter`, `plot`) and alias commands (`esl-psc-pairs`, `site-counter`, `esl-psc-plot`).

 The toolkit package includes Rust binaries plus Python CLI modules and wrappers, and is intended to run with your system Python (no duplicate bundled Python runtime).